sparkflows/fire-tools/rest-api-scripts/README.md

 **Script Name**: `export_project.py`

-This script will export the project worfklows, datasets, analytics apps and pipelines into zip file.
-Inside the zip file there will be folder for each projects.
+This script will export the project workflows, datasets, analytics apps and pipelines into zip file.
+Inside the zip file there will be folder for each project.

 **Command**:

+`export_project.py --fire_host_url="https://host_name:port" --access_token="xxxxxxxxxxxx" --project_ids="yyy|zzz"`

+**Arguments**:

+The above script expects the below command line arguments:

+`--fire_host_url` : The URL in the format http://host_ip:port where Sparkflows is running.

+`--access_token` : The access token generated from the Administrative tab of Sparkflows.

+`--project_ids` : Pass the project ID's of the porjects that need to be Exported seperated by a Pipe operator

+**Example to export multiple projects**:

    export_project.py --fire_host_url="https://localhost:8080" --access_token="cacaksncaskjuuonn777-cdck" --project_ids="1|3"

-   Above command will create the zipfolder with separate folder for each project ids passed in --project_ids arguments.
+   Above command will create one zipfolder with separate sub-folder for each project id that is passed in via the --project_ids argument.